eymeen/eymeen/README.md

 └─(12:00:09)──○ todo                                                                          ○──(Mon,Apr8)─┘
 ▢ Making the open source blog (check eymeen/blog)
-▢ Practicing my right on keyboard hand to make balance (also to stop using the mouse) ▢ making vaceless short content on instagram reels and tiktok
+▢ Practicing my right on keyboard hand to make balance (also to stop using the mouse) ▢ making vaceless short content on instagram reels and tiktok ▢ start opensourcing

 ┌─(~/github@eymeen)───────────────────────────────────────────────────────────────────────(ayman@CJO:pts/0)─┐
 └─(12:00:10)──○ date                                                                         ○──(Fri,Mar18)─┘